ZhixianHu/zhixianhu.github.io/_pages/about.md

 Education
 ======
-* M.Phil. in Computer and Information Engineering, 2020, The Chinese University of Hong Kong, Shenzhen
+* M.Phil. in Computer and Information Engineering, 2022, The Chinese University of Hong Kong, Shenzhen
-* B.Eng. in Electronic Information Engineering, 2022, The Chinese University of Hong Kong, Shenzhen
+* B.Eng. in Electronic Information Engineering, 2020, The Chinese University of Hong Kong, Shenzhen

 Work experience
 ======
-* Summer 2020: Product Intern in Ubtech Robotics
+* June-August 2020: Product Intern in Ubtech Robotics

 <!-- * Fall 2015: Research Assistant